 - Dynamic and inclusive volunteer programs assure there are opportunities for all interests, abilities, and availability.

 - Drives for clothing, food, school supplies, and other items encourage collaboration.

 - Community service activities lead to natural discussions about philanthropy.

-When looking for educational options for your child, it is important to select schools that welcome and encourage parent volunteerism.
+When looking for educational options for your child, it is important to select schools that not only provide a quality education but also welcome parent volunteerism.
 Look for options that meet your own schedule, whether you are working outside the home or are available during the school day.
 Schools should share their expectations of parents, as well as opportunities for them to become involved.